practicalmeteor/spacejam/README.md

 ## Overview

 An npm package to run your meteor package tinytests and mocha tests from the command line with phantomjs.
-Can be used used in continuous integration environments, such as Travis CI.
+Can be used in continuous integration environments, such as Travis CI.

 ## Quickstart